Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day 10I: Code for checking in and carrying bags based on weight limit.
 Day 11B: Code for finding whether enought over left for winning.
 Day 11I: Code for repetiton of number in an array.
+Day 12B: Code for minimum seconds for Mario to fire the bullet.
+Day 12I: Code for finding who will lose in competition of eating candy.